 Pages

 • #

 • Among a certain generation Chateau Lynch-Bages used to be known affectionately as `lunch bags` on the grounds that it was cheap enough to go in one`s lunch bag.
 Sadly, it is no longer that cheap.
 (Your lunch bag may vary).
-But it is a fifth-growth property that annually outperforms many officially much higher ranked wines.
+But this Fifth Growth is a member of the elite club of Super Seconds, those chateaux that capture how out-of-date some aspects of the 1855 classification has become.
+It is also quintessential Pauillac, with a high proportion of Cabernet Sauvignon and all the gravel, smoke, cedar and cassis one expects in an absolutely classic left-bank Claret.

+Pages